fyang2223/TakeHome/README.md

 ```
 docker build -t country_db:v1 .

-# In the following, replace *pwd* with the path of the current working directory of this repository.
+# In the following, replace pwd with the path of the current working directory of this repository.

-docker run -v **pwd**:/project -it country_db:v1
+docker run -v pwd:/project -it country_db:v1
 ```

 An sqlite database file named `multitable_countries.db` will be written to the the present directory, containing the four tables.